treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

 [(1, 7, 4), (2, 8, 5), (0, 9, 0)]
 ```

-Some functions in Python even force arguments to be named even when they could be specified positionally.
+In fact, some functions in Python force arguments to be named even when they *could* have been unambiguously specified positionally.

-In Python 2, the `sorted` function accepted arguments positionally or as keyword arguments:
+In Python 2, the `sorted` function accepted all its arguments as either positional or keyword arguments:

 ```pycon
 >>> sorted([4, 1, 8, 2, 7], None, None, True)